Attic Mold Inspections & Mold Remediation in Renton

 Common Renton Mold Scenarios

-- Homes near the Cedar River or low-lying areas may face increased risks of moisture intrusion and higher humidity levels
+- Homes near the Cedar River in low-lying places may be more likely to get water damage and have higher humidity levels.

-- Some older homes in established Renton neighborhoods may lack modern ventilation systems, which can contribute to indoor air quality and moisture issues
+- Some older homes in established Renton neighborhoods may not have up-to-date ventilation systems, which can make indoor air quality and wetness problems worse.

-- Properties with basements or crawl spaces are more susceptible to dampness, especially during the rainy season
+- Basements or crawl spaces are more likely to become wet, especially when it rains.

 City Requirements